-To measure their relative fitness, co-inoculation assays were also performed with VfmB{Ser} and VfmB{Pro}experimental populations, and their relative abundance was quantified by shot gun sequencing of DNA extracted from inoculum and from plant tissues.
+To measure their relative fitness, co-inoculation assays were also performed with VfmB{Ser} and VfmB{Pro}experimental populations, and their relative abundance was quantified by shot gun sequencing of DNA extracted from inoculum and from lesions.
 From 12 to 28 million reads were obtained for each sample, corresponding to an average coverage of D. solani genomes ranging from 180x to 420x.
 Sequencing (75 x 2 cycles) was performed using an Illumina NextSeq500 at the I2BC platform (CNRS, Gif-sur-Yvette, France) and Illumina MiSeq platform (University of Malaya, Kuala Lumpur, Malaysia).
-The trimmed reads were mapped on D. solani vfmBgene for quantifying the relative abundance of the two VfmB{Ser} and VfmB{Pro} alleles in each sample using the CLC genomic workbench version 10.1.3.
-The relative abundances of the alleles permitted calculation of CI values of the VfmB{Ser} and VfmB{Pro} andVfmB{Ser} populations, CI value greater than one indicated an equal fitness between D. solani VfmB{Pro} andVfmB{Ser} populations, CI value greater than one indicated a fitness advantage to VfmB{Pro}, and CI value less than one indicated a fitness advantage to VfmB{Pro}, and CI value less than one indicated a fitness advantage to VfmB{Pro}.
-D. solani strains when they grew inside potato tubers (SM2).
+The trimmed reads were mapped on D. solani vfmB gene for quantifying the relative abundance of the two VfmB{Ser} and VfmB{Pro} alleles in each sample using the CLC genomic workbench version 10.1.3.
+The relative abundances of the alleles permitted calculation of CI values of the VfmB{Ser} and VfmB{Pro} and VfmB{Ser} populations, CI value greater than one indicated an equal fitness between D. solani VfmB{Pro} and VfmB{Ser} populations, CI value greater to VfmB{Ser}.
+Finally, we used transcriptomics to identity the genes that were differentially expressed between IPO2222 (VfmB{Pro}) and Ds0432.1 (VfmB{Ser})D. solani strains when they grew inside potato tubers (SM2).
 Transcriptomes were compared as described by Raoul des Essarts et al. (2019).